 - Local IDs (rdf:ID): This option only makes sense when re-importing the resulting rdf into the same knowledge network or into a highly similar knowledge network with the same namespace and correct IDs.
-If the target network accidently has existing elements with same ID, the elements might be overwritten without further recognition. - Use full URLs (rdf:about): This option should be preferred, since the full RDF URL contains the namespace and thus ensures correct mapping when reimporting the RDF, provided the base URL of both RDF file and settings being identical. - Create attributes for generated URLs and IDs: - Do not use stored URLs and IDs:
+If the target network accidently has existing elements with same ID, the elements might be overwritten without further recognition. - Use full URLs (rdf:about): This option should be preferred, since the full RDF URL contains the namespace and thus ensures correct mapping when reimporting the RDF, provided the base URL of both RDF file and settings being identical. - Create attributes for generated URLs and IDs: The generiertegenerated RDF-IDs/URIs are stored in the attributes rdf:ID / rdf:about - Do not use stored URLs and IDs: New RDF-IDs/URIs are generated, instead of using the values stored in the attributes rdf:ID / rdf:about